 - Unconventional look may turn off some runners

 The Escalantes wrap the foot and provide a sleek, sock-like fit that is both comfortable and stylish.
-This shoe also features Altra’s wide toe box to let your toes splay naturally as well as a zero drop platform.
+This shoe also features Altra’s wide toe box to let your toes splay naturally as well as a zero-drop.

-The women’s version of the Escalnate includes Altra’s Fit4Her technology, meaning the arch and last of the shoe were designed specifically for a women’s fit.
+The women’s version of the Escalante includes Altra’s Fit4Her technology, meaning the arch and last of the shoe were designed specifically for a women’s fit.

 - The shoe is ultra-soft (both upper and midsole)